-So during the last couple weeks, we decided to spend a few minutes trying to learn a little bit about those places.
+So, we decided to spend a few minutes trying to learn a little bit about those places.
 Using the Internet as I drive, Jennifer would look up the communities online just to get a feel for each town.
 Often, we wondered how they got their names.

 Some places, like the sign on Highway 91 in the middle of nowhere for a community called Little Hope, were a mystery.
 We never discovered why such a pessimistic name was chosen.
 Did something bad happen there?
 Or did “Little” mean “small,” as if the place was named in honor of a larger place called “Hope.”
 Whatever, there's nothing there but the sign now.

 Not far away, we found a community called “Hopeful” and that place we learned was named for the “hopeful attitude” of its early settlers.
-Like may of the towns, tough times were evident in closed and abandoned businesses.
+Like many of the towns, tough times were evident in closed and abandoned businesses.

 In town, the Lions Club hall, once a central gathering place for the town, is but a shell of itself after having the roof literally peeled away like a sardine tin.
 The town is just now getting back to normal.

 In Colquit, we appreciated the way the downtown is laid out in a perfect square around a beautiful courthouse named after a judge who, in the mid 1800's, championed for married women to have property rights.

 Anyway, we thought you might like seeing a bit of our explorations.
-Ou hope is that you, too, will drive the back roads and learn a bit about the story of the places you travel through.
-As our friends Tom and Patti Burkett say, every town has a story.
-Discovering those stories is another reason why we love the RV Lifestyle,
+Our hope is that you, too, will enjoy exploring the back roads and learn a bit about the story of the places you travel through.
+Here's a helpful article on exploring the back roads: How to Get There Without Using the Interstate.